zhullyb/monyhar/monyhar/docs/contributing.md

 This will open a text editor to create a description for the new change.
-This description will be used as the commit message when the change is landed in the Chromium tree.
+This description will be used as the commit message when the change is landed in the Monyhar tree.
 Descriptions should be formatted as follows:

 ```
 Summary of change (one line)